go to Table of Contents

 Note 3: Unfortunately, our thoughts often dwell on worst-case scenarios when we are in the midst of a situation.
 And while I don’t think it’s healthy to dwell on them, we need to address how to approach them because: 1) the devil uses them to attack us, and 2) they can happen even though they usually don’t.
 Worst-case scenario thinking needs to be countered with worst-case scenario faith.
 We need to get to the point where we can trust God and His nature even if the worst case happens.
 This is the kind of faith that allowed Jesus to face the Cross, the three Israelites to face Nebuchadnezzar’s furnace, and Paul to face all the dangers he had to endure.
 I can’t guarantee that you will never have to face a worst-case scenario, but I can guarantee that it is possible to have worst-case scenario faith, as the examples above show.
 I encourage you to face your worst-case scenario demons and come to a place where you know you could endure them with faith, faith in God’s nature to handle even these.
 God doesn’t cause worst-case scenarios to happen.
 Sin does.

 When I wrote Part I above I didn’t realize that when I said we are to first have faith IN Jesus for salvation but then have the faith OF Jesus for our Christian walk that that was touching on a centuries-old debate.
 Many scholars say there is no difference between faith IN Jesus and faith OF Jesus.
 At this point in my understanding, I believe they are different, but I think God can minister to you whichever you believe.
 Paul uses “faith OF Christ” as much or more than “faith IN Christ” in his epistles.
-Like I said in the chapter on mercy and grace, I believe it helps us know God’s nature better if there really is a difference between mercy and grace, and between faith IN Jesus and faith OF Jesus.
+In the chapter on mercy and grace (Chapter 6), I said I believe it helps us know God’s nature better if there really is a difference between mercy and grace, and between faith IN Jesus and faith OF Jesus.
 (I will no longer capitalize “in” or “of”.)

 My premise is that faith must have a focal point, a basis, a foundation that we can pin our hope upon.
 “Faith is the substance of things hoped for… .”
 So the clearer we can see the basis, the greater our hope and faith.
 Obviously the basis for “faith in Christ” is Jesus and His death and resurrection.
 We see that clearly.
 But I propose that the basis for “faith of Christ” is God and His nature, as I explained in Part I. In addition to my reasoning in Part I, the following is also why I believe as I do: